irias/bolong/README.md

-name.incr.index
+name.index.incr
-name.incr.data
+name.data
-name.full.index
+name.index.full
-name.full.data
+name.data

 list dir
 get all the names.
-should be in incremental order when sorted by name. so just timestamped. backup id's are the name-part. just looking at the files tells you what which files would need to be retrieved. the .index files have a full listing you would get when doing an extraction, including permission, if it's a dir, username/groupname. index file is encrypted too. index file contains offset into data file. so data is just all the content appended.
+should be in incremental order when sorted by name. so just timestamped. backup id's are the name-part. just looking at the files tells you what which files would need to be retrieved. the index files have a full listing you would get when doing an extraction, including permission, if it's a dir, username/groupname. index file is encrypted too. index file contains offset into data file. so data is just all the content appended.